Dragon1 Standard: Architecture

 The Architecture Plan and Logical and Physical Design

-Likewise he creates also a physical level design and detailed designs.
-And of course, every part of the design is discussed with and reviewed by the owner/client and stakeholders to approve it (because they must pay for it).
+Likewise, he creates a physical level design and detailed designs.
+And, of course, every part of the design is discussed with and reviewed by the owner/client and stakeholders to approve it (because they must pay for it).

 The Creativity and Experience of an Architect